mystborn/sso_string/string_split_refs_cstr.md

 | skip_empty |  | Determines if empty elements should be skipped or added to the results array. |
 | init_results |  | Determines if the segment strings need to be allocated by this function.
 If this is false, the results will need to be allocated/initialized beforehand. |

-**Returns:** @return The value passed to results if results_count is a positive number.
+**Returns:** The value passed to results if results_count is a positive number.
 Otherwise, it's an array created by this function that will need to be manually freed.
 Either way, an array containing the split string segments.
 Returns NULL on error.